Search

 5. IT’S A TREATABLE CONDITION.

 There are so many treatment options available, it doesn’t make sense to just ignore it.
-Lifestyle changes, medications, minimally invasive procedures done in the doctor’s office, surgery and even Botox are just some of the treatment options currently available for overactive bladder.
+Lifestyle changes, medications, minimally invasive procedures like neuromodulation (available in-office, as an implantable, or even as an at-home external treatment), surgery, and even Botox are just some of the treatment options currently available for overactive bladder.

 6. ONCE YOU TALK TO YOUR DOCTOR, YOU’LL REALIZE THAT TALKING ABOUT IT ISN’T SUCH A BIG DEAL.